Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: Conclusions

 In the Ising chain model interacting with the LMG bath, decay of $\mathcal{F}-$OTOC was observed, which could be attributed to the cumulative effects of fast scrambling of information and non-Markovian open system effects.
 No light cone phenomena were observed.
 This could be expected from the nature of interaction with the bath, as it impacts each individual spin of the system.
 In the same model, for a system of two spins under the effect of the LMG bath, $\mathcal{F}-$OTOC and bipartite OTOC were calculated taking the two local spin operators as the bipartite system, and their results were compared.
 We found that these two quantities have their own way of indicating key features of the dynamics.
 For the TFIM interacting with the anisotropic spin-chain bath, $\mathcal{F}-$OTOC showed a clear light cone as it is connected by the last spin to the bath, confirming the existence of ballistic scrambling of information through the spins.
 Motivated by the interesting features present in the LMG model itself, such as the categorization between symmetric and broken phases, we explored $\mathcal{F-}$OTOC for the closed LMG model.
 The LMG model is characteristically a system with global interactions among the spins, and when studied from the perspective of information scrambling, the $\mathcal{F}-$OTOC indicated chaos only in the broken phase of the model and showed periodic behavior otherwise.
+In summary, the saturation value and saturation time manifested their own signatures in the bipartite and the $\mathcal{F}-$OTOC for different models.
+The slopes of the decay in $\mathcal{F}-$OTOC and the height of the initial rise in the bipartite OTOC characterized the speed of scrambling, and hence the chaotic dynamics, in different parameter regimes.
 This study provides a deeper insight into the chaotic behavior of the spin-chain and the LMG model using interferometric OTOC and bipartite OTOC as measures of information scrambling, and explores a connection between information scrambling and phase transition.